A global marketplace

 - Big branding doesn’t need to cost big bucks.
 Crowd sourcing talent allows for unrestricted creativity for competitive prices

 - Competitive price doesn’t mean compromising on quality.
-Having access to a variety of options can mean you’re more likely to find a design that suits your needs and your budget
+Having access to a variety of options can mean you’re more likely to find a design, and designer, that suits your needs and your budget